 Since they are grown from bulbs, let them dry out a bit between waterings to prevent rot.
 Don’t fret if your indoor Oxalis loses all its leaves in summer.
 It isn’t dead.
 It just needs a dormant period, so let it dry out and put the pot in a dark place until it decides to resume growth in a few weeks.
 As soon as new leaves appear, bring it into the light and resume watering.
 These plants are low maintenance and long lived.

 Here are a few of the more popular Oxalis houseplant species:

 - Sometimes called False Shamrock, Oxalis regnellii are native to South America.
 Pictured above, they have heart-shaped leaves instead of the clover’s oval-shaped leaves.

 - Purple Shamrock (Oxalis triangularis) is a subspecies of O. regnellii that hails from Brazil.
 It has large, handsome, purple leaves and pale lavender-pink flowers.

 - Lucky Leaf or Lucky Clover (Oxalis tetraphylla) is also known as four-leaved sorrel.
 Native to Mexico, it has four split green leaves with a dark maroon eye.
 The trumpet-shaped flowers of ‘Alba’ are white, ‘Iron Cross’ has pink flowers.

-These plants all contain oxalic acid, the same chemical that makes rhubarb leaves toxic.
-If eaten in large quantities they can be poisonous to pets and small children.
-Don’t feed the leaves to your pet rabbit!
+Oxalis houseplants all contain oxalic acid, the same chemical that makes rhubarb leaves and daffodils toxic.
+If eaten in large quantities, they can be poisonous to pets and small children, so don’t go feeding the leaves to your pet rabbit!